wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 - Connect Power BI to business data
 - Visualize business data in a dashboard
-- Add visualization relationships
+- Add relationships to the visualizations you create
 - Enhance visualizations and reports with formatting
 - Publish and share Power BI content
-- Use Power BI Desktop to perform advanced modeling techniques
+- Use Power BI Desktop to do advanced modeling

 <a name="Prerequisites"></a>
 ### Prerequisites ###